shivannis/xandr-docs-public/xandr-docs/articles/bidders/platform-seller-report.md

 ---
-Title : Platform Seller Report
-## Platform Seller Report
+title: Platform Seller Report
-The **Platform Seller Report** can be used to invoice buyers or reconcile internal transaction records.
-Using this report, you can view ms.date : 10/28/2023
+description: In this article, find information about the Platform seller report, the metrics and dimensions associated with it, along with an example. ms.date: 10/28/2023
 ---

-# Platform Seller Report
+# Platform seller report

-## Platform Seller Report

 The **Platform Seller Report** can be used to invoice buyers or reconcile internal transaction records.
 Using this report, you can view transaction information at the tag level.

-For instructions on retrieving this report, see the <a href="platform-seller-report.md#PlatformSellerReport-Example" class="xref" target="_blank">Example</a> below.
+For instructions on retrieving this report, see the [Example](#example) below.

-## Time Frame
+## Time frame

-The `report_interval` field in the JSON request can be set to one of the
+The `report_interval` field in the JSON request can be set to one of the following:
-following:

 - `current_hour`
 - `last_hour`